 H3: The wedge (OwnDom) and family control moderate the relationship between board diversity and monitoring efforts.
 That is, we expect the coefficient of the interaction term BDI*OwnDom to be statistically significant.

 A priori, our expectation about the sign of the coefficient of BDI*OwnDom is indeterminate.
-On one hand, we expect board diversity to positively impact the association between ownership dominance and BMI; that is, in more diverse boards, we expect the negative relationship between OwnDom and BMI to be less negative, minimizing the Type 2 agency conflict.
+On the one hand, we expect board diversity to positively impact the association between ownership dominance and BMI; that is, in more diverse boards, we expect the negative relationship between OwnDom and BMI to be less negative, minimizing the Type 2 agency conflict.
 On the other hand, the coefficient of the interaction term may be negative since dominant owners may block monitoring initiatives.

 Sample characteristics and the choice of variables